Rohesen/E-commerce-ChatBot-using-LLaMA-3.3-and-GROQ/README.md

 - **❌ Commercial use is strictly prohibited** without **prior written permission** from the author.
 - ✅ You must give **attribution** in all copies or substantial portions of the software.

-> © Codebasics Inc. All rights reserved.

----

 Feel free to ⭐️ star the repo or raise an issue if you find this useful or want to collaborate!